Otto Eloluoto

-Otto Eloluoto (born 10 March 2008) is a Finnish professional footballer who plays as a right winger for Veikkausliiga club Inter Turku and the Finland U17 national team.
+Otto Eloluoto (born 10 March 2008) is a Finnish professional footballer who plays as a right winger for Ykkösliiga club KTP and the Finland U17 national team.

 Club career

 Eloluoto played in the youth sector of Turun Palloseura, before joining Inter Turku in 2017.
 In the early 2024, Eloluoto signed his first professional contract with Inter Turku, on a two-year deal with a one-year option.
 On 6 October, at the age of 16, Eloluoto debuted in the top-tier Veikkausliiga with Inter, in a 1–0 away win against IFK Mariehamn.
 He also became the first player born in 2008 to make an appearance in Veikkausliiga.